Who makes All 4 available to me?

-To the extent permitted by law, we do not accept any responsibility for anything contained within our Digital Products and Services.
-To be clear, neither Channel 4 nor its subsidiary companies accept any liability (whether based in contract, tort or other action) for any loss caused by your use of our Digital Products and Services whether this is caused by Channel 4 or any third party.
+To the extent permitted by law, we do not accept any responsibility for anything contained All 4.
+To be clear, neither Channel 4 nor its subsidiary companies accept any liability (whether based in contract, tort or other action) for any loss caused by your use of and reliance on any aspect of All 4 whether this is caused by Channel 4 or any third party.
 This exclusion of liability does not affect your statutory rights (please see this advice guide for further details).

-Any commentary, opinions or other material on Channel 4's Digital Products and Services are not intended to amount to advice on which you should rely.
+Any commentary, opinions or other material within the digital products and services available on All 4 are not intended to amount to advice on which you should rely.